TomasHubelbauer/apple-notes-database/README.md

 `PUT` would always require the ID: `PUT /type/id`.

-### Add a new method for multi-deletion and expose it in the API

-This will be similar to the multi-retrieval.
-We don't have a use for it yet, but it will be good to have for parity.

 ### Add support for ID-less multi-deletion on `DELETE /type`

 This will bring parity to ID-less multi-retrival at `GET /type?full`.